Scarabaeus1031/NEXAH/README.md

 ![NEXAH MicDrop](APPLICATIONS/power_systems/stability_field_dynamics/iee_core_geometry/ieee_scaling/NEXAH_MicDrop_IEEE300_Final.png)

-**Context:**

-This figure was generated during early experiments and initially interpreted as a strong early-warning signal.

----

-**Re-evaluation:**

-Further analysis revealed that:

-- the detected signal was **not consistently reproducible**
+**Re-evaluation revealed:**

+- results were not consistently reproducible
-- results depended strongly on signal processing choices
+- sensitivity to signal processing was high
-- similar lead times could not be confirmed across datasets
+- lead times could not be confirmed across datasets
-- parts of the signal were artifacts of detection logic
+- parts of the signal were artifacts

----

-**Interpretation:**

-> This result is now understood as an **interesting but misleading signal artifact**,
+> The result is now understood as an **interesting but misleading signal artifact**.
-> not as validated early-collapse detection.

----

 👉 In hindsight: